Vidumal/honeypot/README.md

 * **Do not** deploy this on a production server containing sensitive data.
 * **Do not** use this tool to engage in "hacking back" or aggressive countermeasures.
 * **Do not** run ths on a network where you do not have permission to monitor traffic.
-* The author is not responsible for any damage caused by the use of this tool.
+* The author is not responsible for any damage caused by the use of this to